Ecotrust/COMET-Farm/README.md

   ```

-## Generate Input XML
+## Generate API input XML file

-A quick introduction of the minimal setup you need to get a hello world up &
+How to generate a COMET-Farm API input XML file

-running.
+You will need a GIS CSV data file and have completed the template_v2.xlsx
 Combine GIS CSV data and .xlsx template file into xls:

   - <GIS data location> = system location of comma separated data from GIS